bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-07-05-newsletter.md

   concluded.
-BLIPs are optional specifications and it appeared from the discussion that this BLIP might be implemented in LND but not in Eclair or lightning-kmp (the basis for Phoenix wallet); plans for other implementations were not discussed.
+BLIPs are optional specifications and it appeared from the discussion that this BLIP might be implemented in LND but not in Eclair or lightning-kmp (the basis for Phoenix wallet); plans for other implementations were not discussed. {% assign timestamp="22:17" %}

 ## Releases and release candidates